vivekascoder/vivekascoder.github.io/content/posts/create-a-coin-on-aptos-using-move.md

 These functions are self-explanatory, `is_admin` checks if the passed address is admin or not, `have_coin_capabilities` if the address has the `CoinCapabilities` resource and `not_have_coin_capabilities` checks the opposite of that.

 Let's write a module constructor which will only be executed once during the deployment of the module.
+(Remember that aptos only have a maximum decimal of 8 if you type 18 you can´t mint more than about 10 tokens)

 ```move
 ...